j5int/openpyxl2/doc/usage.rst

 ---------------------

 When you merge cells all cells but the top-left one are **removed** from the worksheet.
+To carry the border-information of the merged cell, the boundary cells of the merged cell are created as MergeCells which always have the value None.
 See :ref:`styling-merged-cells` for information on formatting merged cells.

 .. :: doctest